-Coffee pods can be included in the recycling rate if they are:
+Coffee pods can be included in the recycling rate if they comply with either of the following:

 - a) Part of a take-back or closed-loop recycling scheme, such as the Nespresso product stewardship scheme.
 Under this criteria Nespresso branded pods can be included where they are sent back to Nespresso.
 Other schemes can be included where evidence of similar complete recycling outcomes for the packaging and coffee grounds is provided. - b) Contents are separated on-site with the coffee grounds being put into the organics collection, and packaging going to an appropriate waste stream.